marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/miscellaneous-parameters.rst

 .. c:macro:: LIBGCC2_UNWIND_ATTRIBUTE

-  Define this macro if any target-specific attributes need to be attached to the functions in libgcc that provide low-level support for call stack unwinding.
-It is used in declarations in unwind-generic.h and the associated definitions of those functions.
+  Define this macro if any target-specific attributes need to be attached to the functions in :samp:`libgcc` that provide low-level support for call stack unwinding.
+It is used in declarations in :samp:`unwind-generic.h` and the associated definitions of those functions.

 .. function:: void TARGET_UPDATE_STACK_BOUNDARY (void)